 Photograph Department: Please call ahead (801-532-6479 ext.
 206) if you are coming to visit to ensure that someone will be there.

-- Hours: generally open Monday, Tuesday and Thursday 9:30 am to 4 pm, Wednesday 5 pm to 8 pm
+- Hours: generally open Monday 9 am to 4 pm and Wednesday 9 am to 8 pm

 - Please note!
 It is always best to call ahead or email to see if someone will be here.
 As always, patrons can place orders using the Photo Index online or in the museum.
 Please note that payment must be made prior to receiving an order.
 Photo orders will be filled as quickly as limited staffing can handle.
 All orders received during this period will be completed by the end of October, if not before.